JackGrence/flexible-jekyll/_posts/2019-09-04-Redpwn-CTF-2019-ascent-to-kernel-land-Writeup.md

 gdb-peda$ target remote localhost:26000
 ```

 According to README, the flag in kernel memory.
-We can find `flag` defined in source code(main.c:9):
+We can find global variable `flag` defined in source code(main.c:9):

 ```c
 #include "proc.h"